Last updated on

 - Arrange Crescent Dough – Unroll the crescent dough and tear apart the triangles at the seams.
 Arrange the pieces in a circle with the wide edges in the center and slightly overlapping each one.
 It will look like the sun.
 Then press them down to seal.

-- Add Taco Meat – Spoon the cheesy taco meat onto the inner part of the crescent circle.
-Fold the pointed edge of each crescent triangle over the meat and pinch in the middle to seal.
+- Add Taco Meat – Spoon the cheesy taco mixture onto the inner part of the crescent circle.
+Fold the pointed edge of each crescent triangle over the meat and pinch in the middle to seal, until the entire filling is enclosed by the dough ring.

 - Bake – Bake for about 20 minutes or until the taco ring is light golden brown.